urbster1/scurvy2fountain/README.md

 # scurvy2fountain
 Converts scurvy screenplay text file format to Fountain screenplay text file format

-This is just a super basic Python script I wrote to parse plain text screenplays written in [scurvy](https://marginalhacks.com/Hacks/scurvy) format created by David Madison to [Fountain](http://fountain.io).
+This is just a super basic Python script I wrote to parse plain text screenplays written in the [scurvy format created by David Madison](https://marginalhacks.com/Hacks/scurvy) to [Fountain](http://fountain.io).
 It is probably written poorly, because it's the first Python script I've ever written, but it works.
 (I should note that this is for Python 3.)

 To give more detail: